Avephax/Avephax-Obsidian-Vault/Functional Thinking.md

 A non-linear set of bullet points, combined to parse any and all sorts of functions, found within naming keyword(s) and predicate(s) of any and all cause(s).

 - **Layer 1** - Name and Define **Functions**
-1. Find the keyword and then search their keywords within. ^6br3d
+1. Find any keyword and then search their keywords within. ^6br3d
 	- [[Functional Thinking#^a5hxg]]
 	- [[Keywords#^4pjju]]
-2. Recursively relate by predicates named next to any keyword(s). ^a5hxg
+2. Recursively go into, go in-between, and/or return to relating any predicates named next to the keyword(s). ^a5hxg
     - [[Functional Thinking#^cqe6x]]
     - [[Predicate#^jc4og]]
 - **Layer 2** - Replacing and Linking **Functions** in any Problem